Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * During the first Round of a game, players may not activate the Home Systems of other players.
 * A player that does not control all the planets of her Home System suffers a -2 Victory Points penalty.
 This penalty disappears as soon as she takes these planets back.
-* At the beginning of the [Strategy Phase](#user-content-StrategyPhase), players regain control of the planets in their Home System that do not contain any enemy troop.
+* At the beginning of the [Strategy Phase](#user-content-StrategyPhase), players regain control of the planets in their Home System that do not contain any enemy ground unit.
 These planets are acquired exhausted and installations present on them are captured.
 * Unlike other planets, a player does not need to have been in control of the planets of her Home System since the beginning of the Round in order to build Space Docks on them.

 ### Special Systems (Red Borders) <a name="SpecialSystems"></a>